HaywireInteractive/OnAllFronts-Public/README.md

     1. If `Plugins` folder does not exist, `mkdir Plugins`.
     1. `cd Plugins`
     1. `git clone https://github.com/LeroyTechnologies/ProjectM.git`
+1. Right click the .uproject file again and re-generate the solution to get the new files from the Plugins folder to show in VS.
 1. In order to get Mass ParallelForEachEntityChunk to actually parallelize, it requires passing argument to editor on launch:
     1. In VS Solution Explorer, right click CitySample project > Properties.
     1. Debugging > Command Arguments > Add "-ParallelMassQueries=1" to the end.